-Drainage is assumed to be connected to the public sewer.
+Drainage is understood to be connected to an exclusive septic tank, that is located within the site.

 Fire, smoke and burglar alarms

 Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.